eloj/radix-sorting/README.md

 array is required; the algorithm would break if we tried to write directly into the input array.

 However, the _main_ difference between this and the first variant is that we're no longer directly writing the output from the counts.
-Instead the counts are re-processed into a series of prefix sums in the second loop.
-This gives us, for each input value, its first location in the sorted output array, i.e the value of `cnt[j]` tells us our the array index at which to write the first _j_ to the output.
+Instead the counts are re-processed into a series of prefix sums (sometimes called a _scan_) in the second loop.
+This gives us, for each input value, its first location in the sorted output array, i.e the value of `cnt[j]` tells us the array index at which to write the first _j_ to the output.

 For instance, `cnt[0]` will always be zero, because any `0` will always end up in the first position in the output. `cnt[1]` will contain how many zeroes precede the first `1`, `cnt[2]` will